 D. Nuno Alvares Pereira founded the Carmelite convent in 1389 (young by Lisbon standards!).
-Construction of the Church of Santa Maria do Carmo and convent were completed in 1423.
+Construction of the Church of Santa Maria do Carmo and convent wrapped up in 1423.

-Even in its early days, the church was considered to be one of the most beautiful Gothic buildings in Lisbon.
+Even in its early days, the church was easily one of the most beautiful Gothic buildings in Lisbon.
 Unfortunately, a massive earthquake in 1755 nearly destroyed the entire city of Lisbon, including the church and convent.
-Damage to the building was so severe that the 126 clerics had to abandon the site.
+Consequently, severe damage to the building forced the 126 clerics to abandon the site.

-Reconstruction began a year later, but stopped in 1834 after the religious orders in Portugal were abolished.
+Reconstruction started a year later.
+However, it came to a halt in 1834, after the religious orders in Portugal were abolished.
 The naves, transept and chapels were never fully rebuilt.

 This is how the interior looks today: